High-dimensional ridge regression with random features for non-identically distributed data with a variance profile: Numerical experiments

-As highlighted in Section \ref{sec:mixture}, the double descent phenomenon still holds for RF regression with a variance profile whenever $\lambda$ is small enough and for the choice $h(x) = x^3$.
-This phenomenon is again observed in Figure \ref{fig:activations} that displays the predictive risk of RF ridge regression with $\lambda = 0.004$ for several other activation functions $h$, and the ratio $m/n$ ranging from $0.03$ to $3$ with $n = 100$ and $\tilde{n} = 20$.
 It turns out that there are two locations where the peak in the double descent can appear, namely at $m=n$ and $m=p$ when $m$ varies.
 This fact has already been observed in the case of iid data, see e.g.\ \cite{triple-descent}.
 The authors of \cite{triple-descent} assert that the peak at $m=p$ appears for activation functions $h$ that are close to linear functions, whereas the other peak at $m=n$ appears for highly non-linear functions.
 This observation seems to still hold in the case of data with a variance profile.
 Indeed, in Figure \ref{fig:activations}, we observe a peak in the double descent at $p = m$ for $h(x) = x$ and $h(x) = \tanh(x/4)$, whereas the other peak appears for $h(x) = |x|$ and $h(x) = \text{ReLU}(x)$.
 These results suggest that, for data with a variance profile, the degree of non-linearity of the activation function also plays a fundamental role in determining the location of the double descent peak.

+In Figure \ref{fig:Laplace}, we compare the predictive and training risks (respectively $E_{test}(\lambda)$ and $E_{train}(\lambda)$) with their square and lozenge asymptotic equivalents (respectively $E_{test}^{\square}(\lambda)$, $E_{test}^{\lozenge}(\lambda)$ and $E_{train}^{\square}(\lambda)$, $E_{train}^{\lozenge}(\lambda)$), as derived from our theoretical framework, for different values of the ratio $m/n$ ranging from $0.03$ to $3$, with $n = 100$ and $p = 200$.
+Notably, the curves corresponding to the asymptotic equivalents closely match those of the predictive risk, demonstrating the accuracy of our theoretical results.
+As shown in Figure \ref{fig:Laplace}(a), the predictive risk curve exhibits a peak whenever $m \approx n$, and this peak becomes sharper as $\lambda$ tends to $0$.
+This behavior indicates the onset of the double-descent phenomenon for small values of $\lambda$.
+Moreover, in this experiment, the data were generated exactly as described in Section \ref{sec:mixture} and the entries of $X'_n$ follow a Laplace distribution with density

+The accuracy of the asymptotic equivalents in this setting illustrates the robustness of our results with respect to the distribution of the input data, provided that Assumption \ref{hyp:moments-analytical} is satisfied.

 Figure \ref{fig:tanhs} illustrates the behavior of the predictive risk for $\lambda = 0.004$, where the ratio $ m/n $ varies from 0.03 to 3, with fixed values $ n = 100 $ and $ \tilde{n} = 20 $.
 The considered activation function is $ h(x) = \tanh(c x) $, where the parameter $ c $ takes values in $\{0.25, 0.5, 1, 2, 4\}$.
 In this way, as $ c $ decreases, the function $ h(x) $ increasingly behaves as a linear function.
 This is particularly relevant when analyzing the resulting predictive risk.
 In agreement with the findings of \cite{triple-descent}, Figure \ref{fig:tanhs} confirms the presence of a double-descent curve whose shape depends on the value of $c$.
 Specifically, for high values of $ c $, a pronounced peak in the predictive risk is observed around $ m = n $, highlighting the classical interpolation threshold where the number of parameters in the model matches with the number of samples.
 Conversely, for smaller values of $ c $, the peak shifts towards $ m = p $, reflecting a different regime where the effective model complexity, shaped by the near-linearity of $ h(x) $, influences the behavior of the predictive risk.